Elon Musk completes $44bn Twitter takeover

 A number of top executives, including the boss, Parag Agrawal, have reportedly been fired.

-It brings to a close a saga that saw Twitter go to court to hold the billionaire to the terms of a takeover deal that he had tried to escape.
+It brings to a close a saga that saw Twitter go to court to hold the multi-billionaire to the terms of a takeover deal that he had tried to escape.

-Mr Musk tweeted that his interest in the firm was not about making money.

 Twitter has not yet confirmed the takeover, but an early investor in the company told the BBC that the deal had been completed.